rass1010/Focus/README.md

 # Focus
 A Slow Motion Mod For Gorilla tag

-Press B to Start Slow Motion and then release B to stop Slow Motion
+Hold B to Start Slow Motion

 ShowCase: https://youtu.be/5rblyuESBuc